TheLastGimbus/FreeBuddy/notes/mbb-protocol-wiki.md

 # Huawei MBB protocol
 As known from de-compilation (and some logs) of the [Huawei AI Life app](https://consumer.huawei.com/pl/campaign/ai-life-app/), "MBB" is the name of the protocol that they use to communicate with headphones.

 I did not found **ANY** information about this protocol/name *anywhere* - not on Github, nor on plain google search.
-Thus, all informations here will be very inconsistent, maybe unprofessional, and probably, biased because I only own one pair of Freebuds 4i headphones - not pro's, or other versions.
+Thus, all descriptions here will be very inconsistent, maybe unprofessional, and probably, biased because I only own one pair of FreeBuds 4i headphones - not pro's, or other versions.

 However, I heaivliy tried to make everything as universal as I could.
 Enjoy!